Frankgad/md-workbench/README.md

         # max: The maximum runtime for any process
         # min: The minimum runtime for any process
         # mean: arithmethic mean runtime across all processes
-        # balance: min runtime divided by max, a balance of 50% means that the minimum process took 50% of the runtime of the longest runing process.
+        # balance: min runtime divided by max, a balance of 50% means that the minimum process took 50% of the runtime of the longest running process.
 A high value is favorable.
         # stddev: the standard deviation of runtime.
 A low value is favorable.
         # Rate: given in iops/s, each operation like stat, create, read, delete is counted as one IOP, this number is computed based on the global timer
         # objects: total number of objects written/accessessed, since we used two processes, 10 dirs and 1000 obj/dir, the example has 20000 objects